 Health, safety and security at YEG

-Health and safety continues to be our number one priority at Edmonton International Airport.
+Health and safety continue to be our number one priorities at Edmonton International Airport.
 We’ve enhanced our cleaning efforts and embraced new technologies to keep you safe.

 What we’re doing